FailAcademy/learning/web-dev-foundation/_lessons/week-09/01a-testing.md

 - Performance
 - Accessibility

+---

 ## Exercise 1

 Time to put your own project under the microscope!

 Take some of the recommended testing tools (code validators, performance testers, etc.) for spin with your own project.

+---

-## Lab Activity
+## Homework

-Please see the [Intro to Ajax and APIs](/lesson/intro-to-ajax-and-apis/) for lab activity details.
+Please see the [Intro to Ajax and APIs](/lesson/intro-to-ajax-and-apis/) for homework details.

+---

 ## Additional Resources